mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 ---

 ##### Peters and Wilkinson Method
 Another option is the Peters and Wilkinson method [aburbook; Sec.
-3.4](@cite), which applies LU factorisation to the same rectangular matrix, constructed using the square root of the precision matrix and the coefficient matrix.
+3.4](@cite), which applies LU factorization to the same rectangular matrix, constructed using the square root of the precision matrix and the coefficient matrix.
 This method can be selected by passing the `PetersWilkinson` argument to the [`dcStateEstimation`](@ref dcStateEstimation) function:
 ```@example WLSDCStateEstimationSolution
 analysis = dcStateEstimation(monitoring, PetersWilkinson)
 stateEstimation!(analysis)